HyConEx: Hypernetwork classifier with counterfactual explanations for tabular data: Experiments

 \subsection{Predictive performance}

-To validate the predictive performance of \our{}, we use the benchmark from~\cite{kadra2024interpretable}.
-More precisely, we compare \our{} with strong ensemble methods (Random Forest and CatBoost), classical shallow classifiers (decision trees, logistic regression) as well as deep learning models equipped with interpretability tools (TabNet~\cite{Arik2021tabnet}, TabResNet, IMN~\cite{agarwal2021nams}).
-We use 18 tabular datasets retrieved from OpenML repository of varied characteristics (see \Cref{table:test_performances} for datasets IDs).
-We report AUROC (Area Under the Receiver Operating Characteristic curve), which is well suited for imbalanced data as well.
+To validate the predictive performance of \our{}, we use the benchmark from~\citep{kadra2024interpretable} with an identical experimental setup.
+In particular, we compare \our{} with strong ensemble methods (Random Forest and CatBoost), classical shallow classifiers (decision trees, logistic regression), as well as deep learning models equipped with interpretability tools (TabNet~\citep{Arik2021tabnet}, TabResNet, IMN~\citep{agarwal2021nams}).
+Our main goal is to show that introducing counterfactual functionality to a hypernetwork classifier does not deteriorate its original performance.
+Hence, we are particularly focused on comparing with IMN.

+We use 18 tabular datasets retrieved from the OpenML repository of varied characteristics (see Table~\ref{table:test_performances} for datasets IDs).
+We split every dataset into train, validation and test in proportion: 60-20-20.
+For all experiments, we perform standard preprocessing: normalizing features and handling class imbalance via downsampling.
+We report the Area Under the Receiver Operating Characteristic curve (AUROC), which is well-suited for imbalanced data as well.

-The results presented in \Cref{table:test_performances} demonstrate that \our{} maintains competitive performance compared to state-of-the-art methods, achieving the highest AUROC on several datasets (31, 1067, 1464, 1468).
-In particular, \our{} shows comparable performance to TabResNet and CatBoost, suggesting that the additional counterfactual generation capability does not compromise classification accuracy.
-This confirms that our model effectively preserves predictive performance while gaining interpretability through counterfactual explanations.
+The results presented in Table~\ref{table:test_performances} demonstrate that \our{} maintains overall strong performance, achieving the highest AUROC on five datasets (12, 31, 1067, 1464, 1468).
+Additionally, Figure~\ref{fig:auroc} shows that \our{} achieves fifth best mean AUROC score.
+These results reveal that additional counterfactual generation capability embedded in \our{} leads to a slight deterioration of classification performance.
+However, this degradation is not high.

+To evaluate the significance of \our{}'s performance against competitive methods (measured by the AUROC values presented in Table~\ref{table:test_performances}), we performed a formal statistical comparison.
+We employed the one-sided Wilcoxon signed-rank test for paired samples and adjusted the obtained p-values using the Holm-Bonferroni correction to mitigate the risk of type I errors.
+As shown in Table~\ref{table:statistical_tests}, none of the benchmarked methods outperform \our{}.
+However, without adjusting the p-value, Random Forest, TabResNet, CatBoost and IMN would have suggested a significant performance advantage over \our{}.